- Course map

 - Leg 4: Good running with all trail types.
 Quite a bit of running on sand – mainly on trails which mostly have a firm base with some sand on top.
 Some lesser technical aspects and trail obstacles.

-- Cheeky Monkey Leg 5: Good running with all trail types.
+- Leg 5: Good running with all trail types.
 A bit of running on sand – mainly on trails which mostly have a firm base with some sand on top.
 Some hard pack dirt roads at the end.
 Some lesser technical aspects and over trail obstacles.
-Uphill at the end.
+Uphill in the middle then flat.

 The Margaret River Ultra Marathon can be completed by individual runners doing the whole thing or by relay teams of up to 5 doing one or more legs each.